spookylukey/django-views-the-right-way/source/detail-view.rst

 choice of name for something unless you really have no idea what type it is, and it will hurt maintenance in various ways.

-It's good that the ``context_object_name`` configuration switch exists, but unfortunate that it is optional.
+It’s good that the ``context_object_name`` configuration switch exists, but unfortunate that it is optional.
 For the instance variable on the view, however, things are worse — it is always ``self.object``.
 This is probably a good thing when you are writing CBVs, but a bad thing when doing maintenance.

 The issue here is again the problem of generic code.
-For the view code, it's an unusually tricky problem — you are inheriting from generic code that doesn't know a better name than ``object``.
+For the view code, it’s an unusually tricky problem — you are inheriting from generic code that doesn't know a better name than ``object``.
 However, **your** code is not generic, and could have chosen a much better name, but your code isn't “in charge”.